 - Use subtitles in your videos – it’s another place to put your keyword, and it will help keep viewers engaged with your videos.

-Another major ranking factor for YouTube is user engagement.
+Another major ranking factor for YouTube SEO is user engagement.
 That means, comments, shares, likes, and channel subscribers.

 Nothing will get you more engagement than a well-thought, relevant video.
 For that, follow the tips above.